KingsMentor/Phrase/README.md

 ## Introducing Phrase

-Phrase provides a way to translate user generated content to desired language using different translation engine of your choice.
+Phrase provides a way to translate user generated content to desired target language using different translation engine or options of your choice.
+I built phrase to remove the constraint of having to use one translation engine in your application.
+It gives helps developers levels on the strength of different translation engine while giving the best experience to Users.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.